laboon/Capstone_Spring2019/project_list.md

 ## Faculty Projects

-### Labrinidis Project

-TBD
+### Dynamic and Searchable Campus Digital Signage

+Project Director: Prof. Alex Labrinidis (http://labrinidis.cs.pitt.edu)

+Short Description:
+This project will revisit digital signage for the University of Pittsburgh campus (and beyond).
+Currently, many digital signage screens exist on Pitt's campus, but they display mostly static information (i.e., jpeg images that are shown on a schedule).
+Two notable exceptions are: (a) the screen at the lobby of SENSQ and (b) the screen across Panther Central; both of these are part of the PittSmartLiving project (led by Prof. Labrinidis) and show dynamic information.
+This capstone project will essentially create the infrastructure for web-based "screens" with dynamic content that can be included in the current digital signage displays or added to new installations.
+Examples of such dynamic content include listings of events and individual news stories.
+The content can come through integration with existing sources and/or development of new databases.
+Finally, a mobile-friendly "companion" web-page will allow users to interact with the screen in pre-determined ways (e.g., pick a specific day/time and see the matching events on the big screen).
+The plan will be to deploy this project by the end of the semester as an upgrade to the PittSmartLiving display at the lobby of SENSQ, to show such dynamic information in addition to the transit information it currently shows.

+Number of students: 2-4

+Technology:
+The project will require a good database background (e.g., MySQL/Oracle), good web design/UI/UX background (esp.
+CSS, to make things look good in 4K screens), experience with mobile-friendly web sites, and experience with a web programming framework (e.g., python+flask/django).
+Not all students need to be experts in all areas, but the group should collectively be.

 ### PittCoin

 The goal of this project is to develop a Pitt-specific token.
 We will first determine a method of claiming and distributing PittCoins as well as possible use cases for such a token.
 After this, we will develop a token using the ERC-20 standard, an interface for displaying balances, and additional features.
-Part of this project will be determining which features would be useful.
+Part of this project will be determining which features would be useful - ideas include creating non-fungible tokens ("collectibles"), a leaderboard of who owns the most PittCoings, Pitt-related games that can be played.
 We will also conduct a security audit of the produced code to ensure the contract(s) operate(s) in the correct way and is secure.

-Previous experience in the crytocurrency and blockchain space is nice, but not required.
+Previous experience in the crytocurrency and blockchain space is nice, but not essential, although students who do have some background (via CS1699 Cryptocurrency and Blockchain technology or personal experience) are preferred.
 This project will be written in Solidity with a web3.js front end.

 POC: Bill Laboon